CLMNTDFR/Pokecrafter_V1.0/README.md

 Below is the architecture diagram that outlines the Minimum Viable Product (MVP) for the PokeCrafter platform.
 This diagram visualizes the interactions between different components, from user requests to data storage and processing.

 [![Data-Mod-drawio.png](https://i.postimg.cc/SQG2Lws3/Data-Mod-drawio.png)](https://postimg.cc/HjVkdvb9)

-## 🖼️ Mockup

-Here are a few mock-ups of the **POKE-CRAFTER** application, illustrating the different pages and their layout on mobile and desktop.

 ## 🚀 Installation and Configuration